AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 > [!QUOTE] Strong start
 > While enjoying breakfast in your bastion within the Circlet Walk, a sending crystal in the wall glows turquoise and Iwo's voice emanates from it.
 >
 > "Greetings, operatives.
 An ancient artifact on loan from the Bright Queen was recently stolen from J'mon Sa Ord.
-J'mon has asked the Cobalt Soul to recover the artifact with the utmost discretion.
-We believe the artifact to be in the possession of master thief [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv).
+J'mon has asked the Cobalt Soul to recover the artifact with the utmost discretion, and we see value in working with the V. We believe the artifact to be in the possession of master thief [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv).
 This quest, should you choose to undertake it, requires you to infiltrate Vidorant's vault and recover the artifact.
 Start by meeting with [[Ilena|Ilena Hapayhari]] in the Step Aside tavern.
 Good luck, operatives."

 ##  Outline potential scenes